Career and Professional Highlights

 Jane started flying in Cape Town in 1982 and qualified for her commercial pilot's licence in 1984, then gained experience flying for Namib Air (now Air Namibia) in SWA-Namibia between 1985-1988 during the "Bush War".

-Jane joined her present airline in 1988, aged 23, as one of its first women pilots.
+Jane joined South African Airways in 1988, aged 23, as one of their first women pilots.
 She had many proud moments with female firsts in South African aviation, but also made mistakes finding her way as a woman in a man's world.

 She had to learn for herself how to overcome the challenges, which grew with her in her career.
 As a speaker, she shares what she learnt from her experiences, with meaning for everyone in this transforming world.